RSDFIS/Table-of-data-for-spiral-motions/README.md

-Table of data of parameters obtained from fitting curves of radial position as a function of time.
+Table of data parameters obtained from fitting curves of radial position versus time.
 Results for low level of polishment (Resultados baixo grau polimento.xlsx) and for high level of polishment (Resultados elevado grau polimento.xlsx).